Somali Runner Completes Race In Slowest Time, Sparks Controversy

-While the phrase ‘slowest runner’ is not something a reader expects to come across in a piece about athletics, the baffling incident, which recently took place in China, has turned a lot of heads in its direction.
-And much against the liking of the African nation, the world is now looking at the Somalian government with disdain.
+While the phrase ‘slowest runner’ is not something a reader expects to come across in a piece about professional athletes, the baffling incident, which recently took place in China, has attracted a lot of attention and for all the wrong reasons.
+And much against the liking of the African nation, the world is now looking at it with bewilderment at best and disdain at worst.

 A video clip of the entire 100 metres sprint in question went viral immediately after the completion of the event and all but broke the internet.
 The incident has even prompted the Somali government to take stern measures against alleged corruption practices which resulted in the shame that has befallen their country.